 “I don’t know,” said Bodhidharma.

-The emperor didn’t understand.
+The Emperor didn’t understand.

-Duke Zhi said, “Your Majesty, even if everyone in the kingdom went after him, he wouldn’t return.”
+The Duke said, “There’s no point, Your Majesty.
+Even if everyone in the country went after him, he wouldn’t return.”

 David Weinstein examines Emperor Wu’s exchange with Bodhidharma.
 His question: “What is the first principle of teaching?
 Vast emptiness, nothing holy.”
 The Emperor wants to be acknowledged, but….